Personal access tokens

 Personal access tokens must be treated carefully.
 Read our token security considerations for guidance on managing personal access tokens (for example, setting a short expiry and using minimal scopes).

-Revoke a personal access token
+Revoke or rotate a personal access token

 1. On the left sidebar, select your avatar.